MicrosoftDocs/nav-content.nb-no/dynamics-nav-app/includes/nav_dev_long_md.md

-Microsoft Dynamics NAV Development Environment
+Utviklingsmiljø for Microsoft Dynamics NAV